jiunnhwa/BTC-Predictor/README.md

 As a capstone project for the Data Science Course from https://verticalinstitute.com/data-science/

-The course covers the following the structured and practical use of:
+The course covers the structured and practical use of the Data Science Lifecycle, utilising:
 - NumPy & Pandas
 - Data Cleaning, Visualization & Exploratory Data Analysis
 - Linear Regression and Feature Scaling